ibogovic-hub/ibogovic-hub.github.io/_posts/2019-10-22-SEC-service.md

 ## initialisation of SEC service ##

-  - after editing the service and restarting it we can see that now it takes our created rules and monitoring the ***"dhcpd.log"*** file:
+  - after editing the service and restarting it we can see that now it takes our created rules and monitoring the ***"dhcpd.log"*** file
   - now we just need to wait for service to be triggered

 ## results of SEC service ##